AdamMeyers/Web-of-Law/ICE/README.md

 This folder contains the contents of ICE after I trained it on a corpus of 4000 legal documents.
 The corpus can be found at /misc/proteus106/wlu/legal_corpus/4000/texts/.

 To run the system, download the contents to a CIMS server.
-When running it for the first time, direct to ice-bin/ and run the following command to create a soft link named cache to /misc/proteus106/wlu/ice-bin/cache
+When running it for the first time, direct to ice-bin/ and run the following command copy the cache of the processed corpus from /misc/proteus106/wlu/ice-bin/cache
 ```
-ln -s /misc/proteus106/wlu/ice-bin/cache cache
+cp /misc/proteus106/wlu/ice-bin/cache cache
 ```
 Then, execute the following command to run the system
 ```